 Aarskog syndrome is a genetic disorder that is linked to the X chromosome.
 It affects mainly males, but females may have a milder form.
 The condition is caused by changes (mutations) in a gene called "faciogenital dysplasia" (FGD1).

-Moving the teeth (orthodontic treatment) may be done for some of the abnormal facial features a person with Aarskog syndrome may have.
+Moving the teeth may be done to treat some of the abnormal facial features a person with Aarskog syndrome may have.

-The MAGIC Foundation for Children's Growth is a support group for Aarskog syndrome and can be found at -- www.magicfoundation.org.
+The MAGIC Foundation for Children's Growth is a support group for Aarskog syndrome: www.magicfoundation.org.

-Some people may have mild degrees of mental slowness, but affected children usually have good social skills.
+Some people may have some mental slowness, but children with this condition often have good social skills.
 Some males may have problems with fertility.

-Genetic testing may be available for persons with a family history of the condition or a known mutation of the gene.
+Genetic testing may be available for people with a family history of the condition or a known mutation of the gene that causes it.